-HUD PROCEDURE FOR ESTIMATING FY 2015 MEDIAN FAMILY INCOMES
+HUD PROCEDURE FOR ESTIMATING FY 2016 MEDIAN FAMILY INCOMES

-HUD updated its Median Family Income (MFI) estimate procedure to take advantage of new nationally comprehensive data available from the Census Bureau's American Community Survey (ACS), beginning with the FY 2011 MFIs.
-In December 2010, the first set of 5-year ACS data was published.
-These 5-year aggregations, covering surveys administered in 2005 through 2009, provided income data for most areas of geography7.
-Because of the increase in the geographic coverage of the 5-year data, HUD's methodology for calculating FY 2011 MFI no longer was based on 2000 Decennial Census data, but rather, the 2005 - 2009 ACS data for all but the areas in the Virgin Islands and Guam of the Pacific Islands.
-The FY 2015 MFIs, which HUD is publishing at this time, use the 5-year series of income data from 2008 to 2012.
-HUD uses Consumer Price Index (CPI) data to inflate the ACS data from annual 2012 to the midpoint of FY 2015, based on a CPI forecast, published by the Congressional Budget Office (CBO) in August 2014.
+The FY 2016 Median Family Income (MFI) estimates, which HUD is publishing at this time, use the 5-year series of income data from 2009 to 2013.
+These 5-year aggregations, covering surveys administered in 2009 through 2013, provided income data for most areas of geography.
+HUD uses Consumer Price Index (CPI) data to inflate the American Community Survey (ACS) data from annual 2013 to the midpoint of FY 2016, based on a CPI forecast, published by the Congressional Budget Office (CBO) in January 2016.
 Separate HUD MFI estimates are calculated for all Metropolitan Statistical Areas (MSAs), HUD Metro FMR Areas, and nonmetropolitan counties.